-It wasn’t until after I retired that I finally had the chance to finally hunt down a class to learn Adobe Illustrator.
+It wasn’t until after I retired that I finally had the chance to hunt down a class to learn Adobe Illustrator.

 Barely in the nick of time, to be frank.
 By the Spring of 2012 my old copy of FreeHand 10 (which had been superseded back in 2003 — but I found FreeHand MX to be unusable) would not have survived another System upgrade, and there was no way that I would be able to keep running Snow Leopard if I had to replace my computer.

 A friend and fellow retireee from the Graphics Section (my former supervisor, actually) who had retired the same day I did and had been taking various music classes at City College ever since, and I both felt the need to buckle down and learn the program which had ousted our preferred one.
 So we signed up for City’s course of Art 633, or; Intro to Computer Graphics.
 Which was basically an Adobe Illustrator class.

-The class didn’t generate a lot of files suitable for posting, most of it being set exercises to learn to use the various tools.
+The class didn’t generate a lot of files suitable for posting, most of the coursework being set exercises to learn to use the various tools.
 But we did get to build a couple of things that I felt like showing off.

 Frankly, while I can now use Illustrator, I don't much like it.
 It isn’t FreeHand, which I used for over 20 years.
-So there aren’t likely to be more than these couple of examples of Illustrator work.
 Although, to be sure, Illustrator work is likely to be a component of projects over in the Publications section as time goes on.
 As well as in the Graphics collection here.

 Building patterns in Photoshop is something that I’ve been doing for some time, but one of the assignments that I rather enjoyed from Art 633 was building patterns in Illustrator.
 We were using CS5 at the time, and the pattern building changed completely in CS6, so I'm not really conversant with how to do it now.
 But I may end up needing to learn it some day.
 Patterns are cool.